HonfeiZenge/HonfeiZenge/README.md

 - 👋 Hi, I’m @HonfeiZenge
 - 👀 I’m interested in doing freelance job to make a website
-- 🌱 I’m currently learning to become a full-stack web developer
+- 🌱 I’m currently managing and maintaining gc-transaction.netlify.app web app
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with farming house in Malang city to use my web app
 - 📫 You can reach me with send an email to me at : hafidhbaru@gmail.com